everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

 When user gets NFC TON Labs security card at the first time, the applet on the card is in a special state.
 It waits for user authentication.
 And the main functionality of applet is blocked for now.
 At this point you may call all functions from previous subsections.
 And also some special functions are available in CardActivationApi.
 They are necessary to complete card activation.

-- **turnOnWallet(final String newPin, final String password, final String commonSecret, final String initialVector, final NfcCallback callback, Boolean... showDialog),** <br/>
+- **void turnOnWallet(final String newPin, final String password, final String commonSecret, final String initialVector, final NfcCallback callback, Boolean... showDialog),** <br/>
-  **turnOnWalletAndGetJson(final String newPin, final String password, final String commonSecret, final String initialVector, Boolean... showDialog)**
+  **String turnOnWalletAndGetJson(final String newPin, final String password, final String commonSecret, final String initialVector, Boolean... showDialog)**

     This function makes TON Labs wallet applet activation.
 After its succesfull call applet will be in working personalized state (so getTonAppletState() will return {"message":"TonWalletApplet is personalized.","status":"ok"}).